Staff of the Center for Courage & Renewal

 Rick Jackson, co-founder and Senior Fellow, focuses primarily on developing programs for leaders and partnerships/special projects with kindred organizations.
 Rick has been facilitating Circle of Trust retreats since 1996 with people from a variety of backgrounds and professions.
 Rick consults and speaks with non-profit organizations and foundations on a range of topics, including sustaining the identity and integrity of teachers and leaders, community leadership development, and strategies to foster long-term social change.
 He was an executive with the YMCA for 25 years.

-Rose Yu, Assistant Director, joined our leadership team in January 2012.
+Rose Yu, Associate Director, joined our leadership team in January 2012.
 She has been charged to assist Terry in building better systems throughout the Center to enable us to thrive and grow.
 Rose most recently served as an organizational development specialist at the University of Washington.
 Past experiences include serving as a leadership coach and psychotherapist, running a non-profit, marketing Boeing airplanes in Europe and Honeywell controls in Asia, and consulting as an aerospace engineer.